-Reciprocity for Valid License Holders from Other States (Effective May 1, 2012)
+Reciprocity for Valid License Holders from Other States (Effective Immediately)

 Licensure by reciprocity is extended to individuals seeking the issuance of a District of Columbia (DC) teaching credential.
 Individuals may be granted a waiver of DC’s testing requirements and may be issued a full license by meeting each of the following three (3) conditions: